 If you are a tenant with a complaint about a registered CHP landlord, we encourage you to use all available, lawful methods to resolve the matter with the landlord before approaching us.

-Read more about making a complaint.
+Read more about making a complaint about a CHP.

-Complaints about CHRA by a CHP
+Complaints about CHRA

 If you are not satisfied about a regulatory decision by the Authority, we recommend that you contact us to discuss the issue in the first instance.
 The Authority is a responsive regulator and views complaints as a mechanism for testing whether our processes are robust.
 There may also be instances where, despite our best efforts, we don’t get it right first time.
 By discussing these issues with us, it may be possible to avoid having to go to the District Court for a resolution.